-6. Watch Online Videos
+6. Watch Online Video

-YouTube is your friend when it comes to learning new snowboarding tips and techniques.
+Youtube and Instagram are your friend when it comes to learning new snowboarding tips and techniques.
 There are countless online videos available to you that walk you through techniques step-by-step.
 Spend an afternoon learning online, then take what you’ve learned to the slopes.